-Christmas morning at our house this year was filled with amazement and laughter.
+Christmas morning at our house this year was filled with amazement and legitimate joy.
 For the first time, Avery “got” Christmas.
 She was in awe of each present and her brother was floored by his gifts.
 It was, dare I say, magical.

 It wasn’t until Christmas night that mummy unraveled, just a little.
 Fa la la la la, sob, sob, sob wah.

 Avery did well sitting at the kids’ table at my in-laws’ and I actually got to eat my entire turkey dinner.
 Pretty much.
 Come dessert however, she was overtired, overstimulated and overwhelmed.
 In lieu of dessert and conversation, Avery and I went home so the rest of the family could have a proper visit.

 Getting her into her car seat was a struggle and a flailing arm made contact with my eye.
 I *may* have growled slightly.
 FYI: A sickly and exhausted mummy closely resembles a bear.
 On the short ride home (my father in-law drove us) I started to cry.
 He put his hand over mine and said, “It’s okay pet.
 We’re proud of you.
 You’re so patient.”
 That made me cry harder.